In this tutorial, we’re going to learn about PowerApps variables and the contribution that they can make to our app.

 Since we’re going to play with variables on this screen, let’s rename it to VariablePlay.

-Now that we have a screen for our variable, let’s add a text input.
+Now that we have a screen for our variable, let’s add some text input.
 We’ll choose that from the dropdown menu for input under the Insert ribbon.

 Just like all other elements, this text box can be dragged and dropped anywhere on the screen.